Basic Verbs

 - Separators

-The character set refers to the collection of valid characters that can be used within the language.
-These are used to define literals, variables, and other identifiers in a COBOL program.
+The character set refers to the collection of valid characters.
+They define literals, variables, and other identifiers in a COBOL program.

 Character | Meaning | Character | Meaning |